ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_facedetection/background.md

 In this Learning Path, you will learn how to use the Haar classifier from OpenCV to detect human face in the frames acquired from the mobile's device camera.

-You can find the companion code [here](https://github.com/dawidborycki/Arm64OpenCVFaceDetection.git).
+You can find the companion code used in this Learning path in a [GitHub repository](https://github.com/dawidborycki/Arm64OpenCVFaceDetection.git).